Tennessee Motorcycle Accident Lawyer

 Tennessee is a destination for many motorcyclists seeking great scenery.
 In eastern Tennessee, the “Southern Dozen” trails take riders through winding roads and mountains.
 And since 1994, riders have been flocking to Tennessee Valley for the Trail of Tears ride, which had about 5,000 participants in 2015.

 The same topography that is such a draw for motorcyclists is also one of the biggest threats to their safety.
 A winding portion of U.S. 129 known as The Dragon and The Tail of the Dragon features more than 300 curves in 11 miles.
 Between 2010 and 2012, 204 crashes occurred on the Tennessee portion of that road, and six of them were fatal.

 Mountainous roads with blind turns can be dangerous for motorcyclists, but serious and fatal motorcycle accidents occur in cities, too.
 Often, crashes occur because other motorists either don’t see motorcyclists or they’re not paying attention.
 If you’ve been injured in a motorcycle accident in Tennessee caused by a reckless or inattentive driver, we may be able to help you.
-Call us today at (931) 962-1044.
+Call an experienced Tennessee motorcycle accident lawyer today at (931) 962-1044.

 Preliminary crash data from the Tennessee Department of Safety and Homeland Security reported 121 state motorcycle fatalities in 2014 – fewer than in 2013 or 2012.
 But 2014’s fatal motorcycle crash number was nearly four times what it was in 1998.

 The increase in serious and fatal motorcycle crashes is a trend that extends beyond Tennessee, and some age groups have a much higher risk of a fatal crash than others.